lune-lang/prelude/doc/IO.md

   -> io a2
   -> io a3
 ```
-Map a binary function over two actions by applying the
+Map a binary function over two actions by applying it
-function to the results.
+to the results.

 <a name="map3"></a>
 #### val map3